Quezal17/StackOverflow_Analyzer/README.md

 <li><strong>Apache Kafka</strong>: download from <a href="https://www.apache.org/dyn/closer.cgi?path=/kafka/2.5.0/kafka_2.12-2.5.0.tgz">here</a> and put the tgz file into Kafka/Setup directory.</li>
 <li><strong>Apache Spark</strong>: download from <a href="https://www.apache.org/dyn/closer.lua/spark/spark-3.0.0/spark-3.0.0-bin-hadoop2.7.tgz">here</a> and put the tgz file into Spark/Setup directory.</li>
 </ul>
-Make sure that you have <a href="https://docs.docker.com/get-docker/">Docker</a> and <a href="https://maven.apache.org/download.cgi">Apache Maven</a> installed yet.
+In addition, it is required that <a href="https://docs.docker.com/get-docker/">Docker</a> and <a href="https://maven.apache.org/download.cgi">Apache Maven</a> have been already installed.

-### Initial setup and build
+### Initial setup
-From terminal, make sure that you are in the main directory of the project.

-To start the initial setup and build you have to exec the <code>initial-setup.sh</code> script.<br>
+To start the initial setup the following script <code>initial-setup.sh</code> has to be executed in the main directory.

-You have two options:
+There are two options:
 <ul>
 <li> Using bash command: <code>bash initial-setup.sh</code>
 <li> Making script executable: <code>chmod +x initial-setup.sh</code> and then <code>./initial-setup.sh</code>
 </ul>

 ### Start project
-After the previous phase is finished, you can start the project with <code>docker-compose up</code>
+After the previous step is completed, the project can be started by using the code <code>docker-compose up</code>